astroport-fi/astroport-core/contracts/pair_stable_bluna/README.md

-# Astroport bLUNA Stableswap Pair
+# Astroport bLUNA Specific Stableswap Pair

 This pool is an extension to the vanilla stableswap implementation.
 It allows bLUNA-LUNA stableswap LPs to claim bLUNA rewards instead of leacing these rewards stuck in the pool contract.